 But we are getting ahead of ourselves.
 Let’s start at the beginning.

 0. Let go emotionally; start growing up emotionally

-The main problem with most people's financial approaches is emotional, not numerical -- even worse if they consider themselves good with numbers or good with money in the first place, but they are emotionally insecure with regard to material wealth and unwilling to confront their own relationship to it, especially with how easily or carelessly they part with the money that comes their way.
-If people can be dispassionate and disciplined (and reality-based) about money, they will move forward gradually and eventually their money problems will go away.
-(I say this as a reformed big spender who fortunately dodged a bullet with regards to my entire approach, and learned new habits after college and started saving (and got frugal) when I had the chance.)
+The main problem with most people's financial approach is emotional, not numerical—even worse if they consider themselves good with numbers or good with money in the first place, yet if they are emotionally insecure with regard to material wealth and unwilling to confront their own relationship to it, especially with how easily or carelessly they part with the money that comes their way, then they are doomed financially.
+But if people can be dispassionate and disciplined (and reality-based) about money, they will move forward gradually and eventually their money problems will mostly go away, replaced by a quiet confidence in that area of their lives.
+(Personally, I am a reformed big spender who had the chance to unlearn my entire confused and unhealthy approach where money burned a hole in my pocket, when I learned new habits after graduating college, and I got very frugal and started saving everything I could, when I had the chance.)

 If after all of these caveats, you are still open to learning, you may proceed.

 1. Budget all expenses by collecting all receipts—no exceptions